La Crosse, Wisconsin: Geography

 Surrounding the relatively flat prairie valley where La Crosse lies are towering 500 ft bluffs, one of the most prominent of which is Grandad Bluff (mentioned in Life on the Mississippi by Mark Twain), which has an overlook of the three states region.
 This feature typifies the topography of the Driftless Area in which La Crosse sits.
 This rugged region is composed of high ridges dissected by narrow valleys called coulees, a French term.
 As a result, the area around La Crosse is frequently referred to as the "Coulee Region".

 Climate

-La Crosse's location in the United States' Upper Midwest gives the area a temperate, continental climate.
+La Crosse's location in the United States' Upper Midwest gives the area a hot-summer humid continental climate (Koppen Dfa).
 The warmest month of the year is July, when the average high temperature is 85.4 °F, with overnight low temperatures averaging 64.5 °F. January is the coldest month, with high temperatures averaging 27.4 °F, with the overnight low temperatures around 10.5 °F.